optimagic-dev/optimagic/docs/source/estimation.rst

   a parameter's values will be plotted in the convergence tab of the dashboard.
   Parameters with value None are not plotted.

-It is important to distinguish three related but different concepts:
+It comes in two flavors:

-- ``params_df``: the DataFrame described above, sometimes just called ``params``.
+- ``params``: the DataFrame described above.
-- ``params_sr``: the ``'value'`` column of params.
-This is the first argument of any criterion function optimized with estimagic's minimize function.
 - ``internal_params``: a reparametrized version of params that is only used internally in order to enforce some types of constraints during the optimization.
 It is often shorter than params and has a different index.
-  Moreover, the columns for lower ad upper bounds might be different. internal_params is only relevant if you want to read the source code or want to extend estimagic.
+  Moreover, the columns for lower and upper bounds might be different. internal_params is only relevant for you if you want to read the source code or want to extend estimagic.

 .. _constraints: